sphamba/smear-cursor.nvim/README.md

 - [ ] Occasional flickering over line numbers when using floating windows
 - [ ] Smear freezes
   - [ ] when opening command line
-  - [ ] when inputing incomplete keybindings
+  - [ ] when input incomplete keybindings